jfmengels/elm-review/README.md

 ```

 You can also **try it out without installing it or configuring it** if you have Node.js installed.
-All you need is to find a configuration on GitHub, and `elm-review` packages are encouraged to provide an example one, then run `elm-review` by specifying the name of the GitHub repository and the path to the configuration:
+All you need is to find a configuration on GitHub, and note that `elm-review` packages are encouraged to provide an example one.
+Once you found the configuration, run `elm-review` by specifying the name of the GitHub repository and the path to the configuration:

 ```bash
 npx elm-review --template jfmengels/review-unused/example